ManticoreGamesInc/platform-documentation/src/tutorials/chat_commands_tutorial.md

 `/promote player permission`

 The permissions system will use player storage to save the permission, and also setup a player resource with the permission key.
-This can then be used client side if you would like to show which players have certain permissions (i.e. in a player list).
+This can then be used client side if you would like to show which players have certain permissions (that is in a player list).

 The permission system comes with 3 default permissions: